Contact Sales

 Live virtual classrooms

-Live virtual classrooms merge the interactivity of live online learning with the structure of traditional classroom experiences.
+Live virtual classrooms combine the flexibility of learning online from anywhere, the engaging interaction of live online learning and the structure of traditional classroom experiences.
 Crafted and presented by subject matter experts, these live virtual classrooms enable users to participate in real-time, fostering direct interaction.

-A gamified learning platform uses elements of gaming to share important learning content in a fun and engaging way.
+Gamified learning uses elements of gaming to share important learning content in a fun and engaging way.
 The use of short quizzes and friendly competition encourages both participation and interaction.

 The breadth and standard of learning content we provide as employers reflects the value we place on our employees, their time and what they want out of their learning.
 Even if it’s compliance training like information security for example, or top-down learning, if you make it meaningful and more specific to your organisation and learners, we know that people engage with it more, get more value and are more likely to remember it.